-- To make the cake: In a large mixing bowl, beat the butter and sugar on medium speed, until smooth and creamy.
-Beat in the honey, egg, salt, baking powder, baking soda, and vanilla until completely combined, stopping to scrape down the bowl as needed.
+- Add in the honey, egg, salt, baking powder, baking soda, and vanilla and stir until completely combined.
+Stop to scrape down the bowl as needed.

-- With the mixer running on medium speed, gradually add the whole wheat pastry flour, then the almondmilk, then the all-purpose flour, incorporating completely between additions and stopping to scrape down the bowl as needed.
+- With the mixer running on medium speed, gradually mix in the whole wheat pastry flour, then the almond milk, then the all-purpose flour, incorporating completely between additions and stopping to scrape down the bowl as needed.
 Once the last of the flour is added, mix very briefly, just until smooth.
 Do not overbeat.
 The batter will be very thick.

 - Transfer the batter to the top of the fruit in the pan, spreading it to the pan’s edges.
 The cake will seem thin but will rise as it bakes.

 - Bake for 25 to 30 minutes, until deep golden brown and a toothpick inserted into the center comes out clean.
 The top of the cake will spring back lightly when touched.
 Place the pan on a wire rack and let the cake cool in the pan for 10 minutes.

 - Run a sharp knife along the cake’s edge to loosen it from the pan, then invert the cake onto a serving plate.
 Let the pan rest upside down on the plate for 1 minute, then gently lift the pan away.
 Let cool on the plate for 10 additional minutes.
 Enjoy warm or at room temperature.